Last Updated on June 28, 2022 by Paroma

 Beside downtown Carmel and beach, the 17 mile scenic drive between Carmel and Monterey as well as the Point Lobos State Natural Reserve (not dog friendly though) are two of the most amazing outdoor experiences that you can have on the central coast.
 Breathtaking views, beaches and snoozing sea lions as well as natural landmarks such as Lone Cypress will greet you on these journeys.

 Carmel is the gateway to Big Sur, the magical portion of California’s central coast that has been immortalized in prose and poetry.
 If you have time, please drive further down Highway 1 to Big Sur with my Big Sur post for all the best stops along the way.
-If you make the trip in Spring, stop by the Calla Lily valley near Garrapata State Park and enjoy the wildflowers blooming on the roadside as you drive down.
+If you make the trip in Spring for a romantic Big Sur getaway, stop by the Calla Lily valley near Garrapata State Park and enjoy the wildflowers blooming on the roadside as you drive down.

 ROUTE MAP FOR SAN FRANCISCO TO CARMEL ROAD TRIP ON HIGHWAY 1